GilLeibo/Computer-Vision-Project/README.md

 - Graph of GPU power consumption VS time<br>

 Inferences data file:<br>
-- Excel file which organizes the AVG RAM consumption, AVG GPU power consumption for each of the networks and each power mode.
+- Excel file which organizes the average RAM consumption, average GPU power consumption for each of the networks and each power mode.